LinkedInAttic/inject/_posts/docs/0.4.x/howto/0000-01-01-cross_domain.md

 permalink: /docs/0.4.x/howto/cross_domain.html
 ---

-In large site deployments, it may be necessary to run Inject using a Content Delivery Network (or cdn).
+In large site deployments, it may be necessary to run Inject using a Content Delivery Network (or "CDN").
 Many times, the use of a CDN puts resources on a server and domain different than the main page.
 This howto is all about how you set up Inject to work in a CDN environment.

 We're going to assume you have two servers: